What is the Cause of Rheumatoid Arthritis? Non-Genetic Factors

 It is seldom possible to say why a particular person has developed rheumatoid arthritis (RA) but, in general terms, the pieces of the jigsaw are coming together.

 It is clear that there is a tendency for RA to run in families.
+If there is a family member with RA, the risk of developing RA increases by three-fold to nine-fold.
 If one member of a pair of identical twins has RA then the other member has a 15% chance of developing the disease.
 This is substantially higher than the risk in the general population, which is approximately 0.8%.
 Since identical twins have identical genes, this high degree of what is called 'concordance' points to a major genetic contribution to the cause of RA.
+In twin studies it has been estimated that the genetic factors determine 50% to 60% of the risk of developing RA.
 The fact that the concordance is not 100% means that other non-genetic or "environmental" factors also play a part.
 We are using the term "environmental" in a somewhat broader way than is common in everyday language.
 We are referring to the environment in which the genes have influence and so we might include, for example, psychological stress, other medical illnesses and factors in the external environment such as pollution.

 The Course of Rheumatoid Arthritis

-There are three stages in the course of RA in which genetic or environmental factors may play a part.
-The first is the time leading up to the onset of RA.
-Factors which act during this time are called susceptibility genes or environmental risk factors.
+There are several stages during the development of RA.
+First there are the genetic risk factors which are called susceptibility genes.
+Secondly there are the environmental risk factors for RA.
 It is only these factors which can be thought of as truly contributing to the cause of RA.
-The next phase, which takes three to twelve months is termed the persistence phase.
-Many people who develop joint inflammation after, for example a viral infection, get better within a few weeks.
+The next phase is where there may occur various abnormalities in different parts of the body such as the synovium, the gut and the lymph nodes.
+Many people who develop joint inflammation after, for example, a viral infection, get better within a few weeks.
 In other people the arthritis persists and develops into RA.
-Various genetic and environmental factors influence whether arthritis becomes persistent.
-Finally there is the chronic phase of RA.
+Before developing clinical RA, there is often a period of symptoms related to inflammatory arthritis.
+After the onset of clinical RA, there is a chronic phase.
 In this stage genetic or environmental factors (including treatment) may influence the severity of the disease.
-It is very important to distinguish in which of the three phases of RA any particular gene or environmental factor plays a part.
+It is very important to distinguish in which phase any particular gene or environmental factor plays a part.
 Only then can we know what the likely outcome would be of removing or modifying this particular factor.
 For example, if eating plums were a risk factor for developing RA (it isn't as far as we know!) but had no effect on the severity of the disease once RA had developed, then there would be no point in advising people who had RA to stop eating plums.
 There might, however, be some merit in advising the non-affected member of an identical twin pair to stop eating plums in order to try and prevent the development of RA.

 In order to find risk factors for the development of RA we need to study people as close as possible to the onset of their symptoms.
 If we continue to study these people as their arthritis either gets better or progresses we can learn about the genetic and environmental influences on the course of RA.